-Specialty clinic
+Speciality clinic

-Decatur County Hospital is up an running, hosting four clinics with doctors who travel in from Denver, Kearney and Hays.
+A new speciality clinic at the Decatur County Hospital is up an running, hosting four clinics with doctors who travel in from Denver, Kearney and Hays.

 Administrator Lynn Doeden said the clinic addition, on the east side of the hospital near the entrance to the emergency room, has been in use since last month.
 Each month, she said, the hospital brings in specialists in cardiology, urology, oncology and ophthalmology to see patients.